Is Price to Rent Ratio a Better Metric?

 Wise rental property investors are always looking for better software tools and analytics insights to gauge investment performance.

 Knowing which properties, cities, and neighborhoods have better ROI can make or break investment portfolios.
 Price to Rent is just one key metric to measure yet investors are paying more attention to current ratios and future ratios.
-Even home owners are using it for their buy vs rent decision in 2019.
+Even home owners are using it for their buy vs rent decision.

 Simple Price/Rent Ratio Tells You a Lot